Israel Peleg

 Israel Peleg (ישראל פלג; born June 5, 1949) is an Israeli civil servant, diplomat and businessperson.

 He served as the Director General of the Ministry of the Environment of the State of Israel, Consul General of Israel in Philadelphia (USA) and the Director of the Government Press Office.
 After more than twenty years of service in the government he initiated and founded the Governance of Jaffa, was appointed to the board of directors of leading companies, he was the chairman and President of H&O Fashion chain of stores.
 Peleg was the CEO of the company for Location and Restitution of Holocaust Victims' Assets in Israel.
-He is a Member of the Board of Directors of Clalit Health Services.
+He was a Member of the Board of Directors of Clalit Health Services.

 Biography

 Israel Peleg was born in Ramat HaSharon.
 He earned his Ph.D. from the Hebrew University in Jerusalem in June 1982.
-He is married to Dr. Anat Peleg a former journalist broadcast on court and justice for 'Kol-Israel' –The Israel National Radio.
-Media Scholar and Director for the study of Media and Law at Bar Ilan University.
+He is married to Dr. Anat Peleg, a former journalist broadcast on court and justice for 'Kol-Israel' –The Israel National Radio.
+Media Scholar and vice president of Israel Press Council.

 Civil Service Career

 Peleg was Chief Assistant to the Director of the Government Central Office of Information (1973–1976) and was the coordinator of the Celebration for the 25th year of Independence of the State of Israel and in charge of domestic tours of Prime-Minister Yitzhak Rabin.

 When the Labor Party lost the election in 1977 Israel Peleg was appointed as the Secretary and Spokesman of the Labor Alignment Faction in the Knesset (The Parliament).
 He recruited young students to establish a professional system of Parliamentary Assistants, who would become a few years later leading figures in the Israeli business arena and political theater.
 When the first results of the 1981 elections were collected Peleg, as the spokesman, was too fast to announce Shimon Peres as "…The next Prime Minister of Israel", however according to the final results in the ballots it was Menachem Begin who formed the government.

 As the Director of the Government Press Office (1984–1988) he introduced the Teletext system in Israel.
 He was a member of Prime Minister Shimon Peres' team of advisors, Chairman of the International Jewish Press Conference, member of the boards of directors of the Broadcasting Authority, the Government coin and medals company, and ISSTA – the student's travel agency.

 During his tour of duty as Consul General of Israel in Philadelphia Peleg was in charge of the diplomatic-political relations with the respective administrations in the Mid-Atlantic States (Pennsylvania, Delaware, New Jersey, Kentucky, West Virginia).
-He was the President of the Diplomatic Corps of Philadelphia. he was involved in planning "Mission1000," Israel Fashion Week, and Israel Film Festival.
+He was the President of the Diplomatic Corps of Philadelphia.
+He was involved in planning "Mission1000," Israel Fashion Week, and Israel Film Festival.
 He wrote a column published in Jewish newspapers in the US, "Just-a-Minute."